flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

 ##### fix  bulma or fix the markdown parser or fix the html tags in the layout
 The idea is that this markdown file is 'fine',
 It is the other teammates that are playing unfairly.
-Change my bulma.css like this guy fixed his css: https://gist.github.com/joallard/06f113b690d5553d90187a53bc38cb15 Experimented with content tag and content class (content class is part of bulma) in post .njk file, and now the h5 tags are styled OK.
+One idea (probably WRONG) is to change my bulma.css like this guy fixed his css: https://gist.github.com/joallard/06f113b690d5553d90187a53bc38cb15 Another idea (probablY RIGHT) Experiment with content tag and content class (content class is part of bulma) in post .njk file, and now the h5 tags are styled OK.
-I just wonder now about using ANY bulma styles beyond the navbar.
+I  wonder if the bulma content tag and class have any bad influence on other bulma tags.
+So far, I have not noticed any bad effects.
+Bulma is powerful and simple, compared to other layout themes, and it's my starting point for angular apps.

+###### what about .css ?
+is it bad manners to tie a css class to a portion of md words? at least, if i did that, I would do no formatting in the md, instead, i would rely on the class to do the layout & formatting. like classes in bulma.
 {:.selzClass1 } hello from class selzClass1
 I added a plug in so that I could put CSS classes in a .md file.
 Maybe not a good technique.

-###### what about .css ?
-is it bad manners to tie a css class to a portion of md words? at least, if i did that, I would do no formatting in the md, instead, i would rely on the class to do the layout & formatting. like classes in bulma.

 ##### images?